Join the REACH Staff

 Strong background in working with the elderly, individuals with physical, developmental and mental health disabilities; experience working with very low income individuals.

 Mediation, conflict resolution, and group facilitation skills desired.
 Microsoft Office skills necessary, experience with data bases helpful.
 Spanish speaking skills strongly preferred.

 20 hours a week, $16-22 hourly, depending on experience.
 Competitive benefits, including medical, dental, vacation and sick leave available first of the month following employment.

 In 2009, REACH began a transformational program aimed at incorporating green practices into our administrative, purchasing, and office procedures.
-Through a generous grant from the Neighborhood Builders Award of Bank of America, we began implementation of the REACH Going Green Sustainability Project, designed to transform our overall organizational culture and day-to-day operational practices.
+Through a generous grant from the Neighborhood Builders Award of Bank of America, we began implementation of the REACH Going Green Sustainability Plan, designed to transform our overall organizational culture and day-to-day operational practices.
 REACH believes strongly that livability and sustainability are closely aligned.
 By incorporating renewable, energy-efficient practices into our current and future affordable housing developments, and throughout our organizational practices, REACH is promoting greater environmental and social health for our community and the planet.

 In 2012, REACH was designated a member of NeighborWorks America® ‘Green’ Program for our comprehensive commitment to sustainable operations.
 The designation is based on adherence to a set of green business practices across REACH’s affordable housing portfolio and business operations.
 Read our ‘Partner Profile’ here.
 View our press release here.